sreachtools/SReachTools/docs/_docs/src/helperFunctions/generateMonteCarloSims/index.md

   For an open-loop controller, only an concat_input_vector may be specified and dist_feedback_gain is set to zero.

-  See also examples/forwardStochasticReachCWH.m, examples/cwhSReachPointDemo.m
+  See also examples/forwardStochasticReachCWH.m, examples/cwhSReachPoint.m

   =============================================================================
-  [concat_state_realization, concat_disturb_realizations] = ...
+  [concat_state_realization, concat_disturb_realizations, saturation_indx] = ...
      generateMonteCarloSims(n_monte_carlo_sims, sys, initial_state, ...
         time_horizon, optimal_input_vector, optimal_input_gain)